What is Riba?

-Example of Riba: If a man takes a loan from a bank and he pay back the loan to with a percentage increase over the principle amount.
+Example of Riba: If a man takes a loan from a bank and he pays back the loan to with a percentage increase over the principal amount.

 The first type of Riba is:

 Riba in loan contract (Riba al-Nasiyah)

 It is also known as Riba al Jahiliya.
 This was specified in the Quran before the sayings of the Prophet Muhammad (saw).
 Therefore; it was termed as Riba al Quran.
 It is defined as excess resulting from pre-fixed interest which a lender gets over and above the borrowed money.

 Riba in sale or exchange contract (Riba al-Fadl)

 It is also known as Riba An Naqd or Riba Al Bai.
 It is not directly mentioned in the Quran, but can be understood through ahadith.
 Therefore, it is also called Riba al Hadith.
 It is defined as excess compensation without any consideration which results from a sale of goods.
 It occurs in a sale or exchange of a commodity.
 The Prophet (saw) has classified it as riba in this hadith:

 “Gold for gold, silver for silver, wheat for wheat, barley for barley, date for date, salt for salt, must be equal on both sides and hand to hand, whoever pays more or demands more (on either side) indulges in Riba” [Sahih Muslim].

 - The commodities must be exchanged on the spot.
 It means that commodities should be exchanged at the same time and none of the commodity should be delayed.